-Fascia is a material that is installed on the lower end of the eave rafters.
+Fascia is a material installed on the lower end of the eave rafters.
 It wraps under your shingles and acts as horizontal support for the lower edge of the bottom row of your shingles.
 It helps direct rainwater flow directly to the gutters.

 What is the Soffit?

-Why is the Fascia and Soffit Important?
+Why are the Fascia and Soffit Important?

 The soffit essentially acts as a passive ventilation unit for your attic.
 The air from the soffit draws heat and moisture away from your home, preventing damp patches on your roof and protecting your roof from rotting.